ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAnnotation/IntroToMaker.md

 ```
 #Copy the 3 maker control files, which are essentially config files needed to run maker
 for f in /work/GIF/remkv6/Purcell/Abalone/29_MakerP/02_MakerRun2/maker_* ;do cp $f . ;done
+#Of course you can use maker to copy these files for you
+maker -CTL

+#Here are the three files you need
 ################################################################################
 maker_exe.ctl-- This file points to the executable programs that we will be using.
 maker_bopts.ctl -- This one controls the parameters of each program if you want to change the default settings.
 maker_opts.ctl -- This is the key control file that will be subject to change for each round of maker.
 ###############################################################################
 ```
-I will only use blastn, blastx, tblastx, repeatmasker, exonerate, snap, gmhmme3, augustus, and tRNAscan.
+I will only use blastn, blastx, tblastx, repeatmasker, exonerate, snap, gmhmme3(GeneMark), augustus, and tRNAscan.
+FGENESH cost money, so skipped that one.

+To ensure proper parsing of the files, make sure that there are no spaces between the equal sign and the path to the files.
+See my examples below

 maker_as_exe.ctl
 ```